kosua20/MIDIVisualizer-dependencies/README.md

 ### FFMPEG

-FFMPEG is built using *vcpkg* on Windows, macOS and Ubuntu, with modified settings.
+FFMPEG is built as a set of static libraries using *vcpkg* on Windows, macOS and Ubuntu, with modified settings.
+We generate the LGPL2 version of the library with hardware encoders from Intel and Nvidia disabled, and with no debug symboles.
+The generated FindFFMPEG.cmake is designed specifically for use in MIDIVisualizer.

 * Install *yasm*:
   - Windows: TBA